Mad Max Fury Road: Iconic vehicles are up for auction

 If that wasn’t enough, several drums were mounted on the back for some extra bass.

-It is not clear if the Doof Wagon comes with the fire-spouting electric guitar.
+It is unclear whether the Doof Wagon comes with the fire-spouting electric guitar.

 The War Rig, driven by Charlize Theron’s character, Imperator Furiosa, is best described as a mutant lovechild of a semi-trailer and a hot rod.

-It is unclear of the running status of any of the vehicles, but inspections can be made by appointment, according to the auction website.
+The running status of the vehicles remains unclear, but inspections can be made by appointment, according to the auction website.

 Possibly the most extreme-looking vehicle in the Mad Max franchise, the Gigahorse, driven by antagonist Immortan Joe, is also listed.